nnellans/terraform-guide/README.md

   - State Files often include passwords and sensitive information, and State Files are stored in plain text!
 Therefore, it would be a bad idea to checkin a plain text file that includes passwords.
 - Make sure your State Files are stored in a secure location and accessible only by users or accounts who require access

-## Local Backend
+### Local Backend
+- This is the default, unless you manually specify a different Backend
-- This is simply a file placed into the current directory, named `terraform.tfstate`
+- This is simply a file, named `terraform.tfstate`, that is created in the current directory
 - Problems:
-  - The state file is local to your computer, and can not be shared by other teammates
+  - The State File is local to your computer, and can not be shared by other teammates
-  - You are restricted to using only 1 local state file
+  - You are restricted to using only 1 local State File
 - You can start with a Local Backend, and later you can add a Remote Backend to your code.
 Terraform will recognize the local State File and prompt you to copy it to the new Remote Backend

-## Remote Backend
+### Remote Backend
 - A Remote Backend stores your State Files in remote shared storage (like Azure Storage Accounts, AWS S3 Buckets, etc.)
 - Most Remote Backends support:
   - File locking, so only 1 person can run a `terraform apply` command at a time